SimpleAmericanAccent/saa-app-web/README.md

 ### Contributing

+This repo is not accepting public contributions or issues at this time.

 This is a production application serving paid accent coaching clients, that I developed independently.

+Temporarily made this repo public for portfolio/demonstration purposes only, as I'm seeking a full-stack engineering job.

-Temporarily open-sourced to show my full-stack development abilities.
-For questions or feedback, please contact me.
+For questions or feedback, please contact me privately.

 ### License

-**Proprietary** – Temporarily open-sourced for portfolio/demonstration purposes only.
+**Proprietary** – Temporarily made this repo public for portfolio/demonstration purposes only, while seeking a full-stack engineering job.

 </details>